X

 Subdural hematoma

 • Chronic.
 The result of less severe head injuries, this type of hematoma can cause slow bleeding, and symptoms can take weeks and even months to appear.
 You might not remember hurting your head.
-For example, bumping your head while getting into the car can cause bleeding, especially if you're on blood-thinning medication.
+For example, bumping your head while getting into the car can cause bleeding, especially if you're on a blood-thinning medicine.

 Epidural hematoma

-Intracerebral (intraparenchymal) hematoma
+Intracerebral hematoma

 Prevention

-To prevent or minimize head injury:
+To prevent or minimize a head injury that may cause an intracranial hematoma:

 • Buckle your seat belt and make sure your kids are buckled in.
 Do so every time you drive or ride in a motor vehicle.